 What Colors Are Best for Livestreaming?

-Both black or white tend to wash you out, and cast unnecessary shadows and during a live session.
+Both black and white tend to wash you out and cast unnecessary shadows during a live session.
 You would look sick and blah.

-To obtain a balanced screen image search a room with a solid, deeply saturated wall.
+To obtain a balanced screen image, search for a room with a solid, deeply saturated wall.
 Pick clothing in a color that contrasts with the color of your background.
-If possible, wear clothes in the complimentary color of the background to achieve the most pleasant image.
+If possible, wear clothes in the complementary color of the background to achieve the most pleasant image.

 However, as soon as you do not want to show your real background, software is involved.
 Typical scenarios are that you want to use a background photo or film thru glass.
 In these cases, …